 - The AI Committee’s decision is final.

-- Academic sanctions are imposed by the SON.
+- Academic sanctions are imposed by the College of Nursing.

 - If the AI Committee is also recommending disciplinary sanctions, the case is forwarded to the OSC for disciplinary sanctions.